-New York Capital Punishment Laws
+Capital Punishment Laws in General

-|Is Capital Punishment Allowed?||After the 2004 New York Court of Appeals decision in People v.
+|Is Capital Punishment Allowed?||No. After the 2004 New York Court of Appeals decision in People v.
 LaValle, which found that the capital punishment statute violated the state's constitution, New York has not practiced the death penalty.
 It was formally abolished in 2007, with the last remaining death sentences converted to life imprisonment.|

-|Available for Crimes Other than Homicide?||None|
+|Available for Crimes Other than Homicide?||-|

-|Method of Execution||Lethal injection|
+|Method of Execution||-|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-Research the Law:
+Research the Law